lohrenz/front-end-assignment/README.md

 # Bootmine Front-end assignment note app

 This assignment is created to get a good view on your front-end skills.
 You will be building a simple note app with basic CRUD (Create, Read, Update & Delete actions).
-Included in this repository you'll find a sketch file with all the desired elements.
+Included in this repository you'll find a Figma file with all the desired elements.
 The way you approach this assignment is all up to you :)

-The design is created in Figma which is an all-browser-compatible design-tool.
+Figma is an all-browser-compatible design-tool, which we use a lot at Bootmine.
 See the link for the design at the bottom of this README.

 ## The assignment